tyler-bennett52/storefront/README.md

 Day 2 - Integrate SimpleCart into integration test.
 Remove empty test files.
 Rewrite of Product.test.js.

-Day 3 - API hookup has broken all of my tests and I am too tired to care.
-Planning to try again tomorrow.
+Day 3 - Moved away from integration test and back to unit tests.
+Do not know why but couldn't get API call or MSW to work.

 #### UML